$\mathbb{Z}_2$-extension of real quadratic fields with $\mathbb{Z}/2\mathbb{Z}$ as $2$-class group at each layer: The -class group of

-\begin{propn}\cite[Proposition 2.1]{CLS_2 class group} Let $F = \Q(\sqrt{d})$ be a quadratic field, where $d \geq 1$ is a square-free integer having a prime divisor which is congruent to $3 \pmod 4$.
-If $A(F)$ is $2$-elementary, then so is $A^{+}(F)$. \end{propn}
+\begin{propn}\cite[Proposition 2.1]{CLS_2 class group} Let $L = \Q(\sqrt{d})$ be a quadratic field, where $d \geq 1$ is a square-free integer having a prime divisor which is congruent to $3 \pmod 4$.
+If $A(L)$ is $2$-elementary, then so is $A^{+}(L)$. \end{propn}

-We are now in a position to prove that for quadratic fields $F = \Q(\sqrt{2p_1q_1q_2})$ where the primes $p_1$, $q_1$ and $q_2$ follow one of the congruence conditions (\ref{cond1}) or (\ref{cond2}) along with some constraints on Legendre symbols, the group $A(F)$ is 2-elementary.
+We are now in a position to prove that $A(F)$ is $2$-elementary for quadratic fields $F = \Q(\sqrt{2p_1q_1q_2})$, where the primes $p_1$, $q_1$ and $q_2$ follow one of the congruence conditions (\ref{cond1}) or (\ref{cond2}) together with some constraints on Legendre symbols.